instea/Cestovne-prikazy/README.md

 BASE_URL - root url of frontend webpage APPROVAL_MAIL_RECEIVER - email address to send emails about new leaves to MAIL_SENDER - name of email sender
+DEFAULT_TIMEZONE - default timezone used to format datetime in emails,
+                   if not set, 'Europe/Bratislava' is used
 ```

 You need to run the client and server application.
 Client side is run by issuing yarn start command: